msc-technology/tech-speeches/README.md

 - Summary and Intro to speeches
 - Point of contacts

-See [Contributing](./CONTRIBUTING.md) for information, guidelines, and making pull requests to contribute to tech speeches' repositories.
+See [Contributing](./CONTRIBUTING.md) for information, guidelines, and how to contribute to tech speeches and any repository under the [MSC Technology](https://github.com/msc-technology) Github organization.